EPFL-Center-for-Imaging/mousetumornet/README.md

 ```

 To open an image, use `File > Open files` or drag-and-drop an image into the viewer window.
 If you want to open medical image formats such as NIFTI directly, consider installing the [napari-medical-image-formats](https://pypi.org/project/napari-medical-image-formats/) plugin.

+**Sample data**: To test the model, you can run it on our provided sample image.
+In Napari, open the image from `File > Open Sample > Mouse lung CT scan`.

 Next, in the menu bar select `Plugins > mousetumornet > Tumor detection`.
 Run the model on your selected image by pressing the "Detect tumors" button.